vchain-us/docs/site/guide/quickhelp.md

 ## Create alerts on files' or directories' integrity check

-CodeNotary allows you to monitor and detect changes in files that may indicate a cyber attack.
+Codenotary allows you to monitor and detect changes in files that may indicate a cyber attack.
 To set up the file/directory integrity monitoring alert, just use the vcn notarize command and include the alert flag.

-### How to create an alert with CodeNotary
+### How to create an alert with Codenotary
 E.g. notarize netplan configuration file:

     vcn notarize --create-alert --alert-name "netplan config of DESKTOP-82S443U" /etc/netplan/50-cloud-init.yaml